 — the bids are secured to avoid them being lost or misplaced.

-36. The Invitation should also address whether bids can be submitted by facsimile, e-mail or other electronic means.
+36. The Invitation should also address whether bids can be submitted by facsimile, e-mail or other electronic means eg Tenderlink.

 37. Bidders should be encouraged to use clear language and avoid using industry-specific terminology.